 PERS Plan 3 defined contribution benefits are totally dependent on employee contributions and investment earnings on those contributions.
-PERS Plan 3 members choose their contribution rate upon joining membership and have a chance to change rates upon changing employers.
-As established by statute, Plan 3 required defined contribution rates are set at a minimum of 5 percent and escalate to 15 percent with a choice of six options.
-Employers do not contribute to the defined contribution benefits.
+Members are eligible to withdraw their defined contributions upon separation.
+Members have multiple withdrawal options, including purchases of an annuity.
 PERS Plan 3 members are immediately vested in the defined contribution portion of their plan.